bluesky/bluesky-pods/README.md

 bash image_builders/build_typhos_image.sh
 ```

-If you are feeling brave (and have the dependancies checked out as peers
+If you are feeling brave (and have the dependencies checked out as peers
 of this directory) build a "snapshot" image via

 ```sh